Tom Brady vs. Drew Brees: Every matchup, result between the two QBs

-This Sunday night, Tom Brady (43) and Drew Brees (41)–two of the oldest players in the NFL–will meet for the third time this season as the Tampa Bay Buccaneers face the New Orleans Saints in Louisiana (6:40 p.m.
+Tonight, Tom Brady (43) and Drew Brees (41)–two of the oldest players in the NFL–will meet for the third time this season as the Tampa Bay Buccaneers face the New Orleans Saints in Louisiana (6:40 p.m.
 ET).
-Sunday’s game marks the eighth time that these two NFL All-Time Passing Touchdown Leaders are meeting in their careers.
+Today’s game marks the eighth time that these two NFL All-Time Passing Touchdown Leaders are meeting in their careers.

 In their first two match ups this season, it was Brees who got the best of Brady, leading the Saints to a 34-23 win over the Bucs in Week 1, and then a 38-3 victory in Week 9.
 See below for the list of all-time matchups between the two quarterbacks, including the time spent on their former teams (the Chargers and Patriots).